dilocho/Pi-Hole-Adblocker/README.md

 # Pi-Hole-Adblocker

 ## Objective
-[Brief Objective - Remove this afterwards]

 To enable a ad blocker on all devices in a home network using Pi-Hole.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

 - Setting up Pi-hole allowed me to interact with my DHCP configuration and see practically how its use is within the router
 - Utilizing hardware appropriate to the application, unfortunately my Raspberry Pi was overloaded and couldn't handle the traffic going through it and had to be shut off

 ### Tools Used
-[Bullet Points - Remove this afterwards]
 Hardware:
 - Rapsberry Pi